lilianricaud/patterning-complexity/english/pattern_name.md

 Somewhere *towards the center* of a REGION there is a CENTRAL BUSINESS DISTRICT, which contains a *very high desnsity* OFFICE BLOCK.
 The overall density of the region *slopes off with distance from the center according to exponential laws*; *periodically there are again peaks* of higher density and *subsidiary* to these *smaller peaks* are still smaller peaks.
 Each of these peaks of density *contains* STORES and OFFICES *surrounded by* higher density housing...

+Therefore using nouns allows us to use PATTERNS TO AUGMENT NATURAL LANGUAGE

 Timeless way of building, P86.